alexch/codelikethis/public/lessons/db/overview.md

 Martin Fowler makes the following distinction:

-* an *[application database](https://martinfowler.com/bliki/ApplicationDatabase.html)* has only one client, a single application written and maintained by a single team of software engineers
+* an *[application database](https://martinfowler.com/bliki/ApplicationDatabase.html)* has only one kind of client, a single application written and maintained by a single team of software engineers
-* an *[integration database](https://martinfowler.com/bliki/IntegrationDatabase.html)* has many clients, and may even support direct hand-crafted console queries by humans
+* an *[integration database](https://martinfowler.com/bliki/IntegrationDatabase.html)* has many kind of client applications, and may even support direct hand-crafted console queries by humans

 The needs of the two scenarios are often very different, and people with experience in one style can have very different assumptions than people with experience in the other style; they often end up talking past each other.